spiral/docs/components/entity.md

 }
 ```

+> You can also use key "error" instead of "message".

 Now we can check if our entity is valid and get an error messages in our controller code (you can play with the url query to produce different values):

 ```php